montystoryteller/montystoryteller.github.io/content/english/blog/2026-06-02_three_rivers_sets.md

 draft: false
 ---

-My first (outdoor) festival as a billed performer, and a great way to start the summer...
+The Island's own [Three Rivers Music Festival](https://threeriversfest.uk/) first (outdoor) festival as a billed performer, and a great way to start the summer...

 We were just back from a set of tales at the Crown & Sceptre in Ross, and five days at Bearded Theory, where I have a hazy recollection of telling around the fire, and in the Magic Teapot, but it was all a bit alco-pops and I won't do that again...